m1dugh/nix-cluster/README.md

 ## Components

-### Calico
+### Flannel

-Calico is the cni used on each machine.
+Flannel is the cni used on each machine, including non-worker nodes.

 ## Modules